How to Choose the Right Sandpaper

 Aluminum Oxide Sandpaper

 Ceramic sandpapers are composed of synthetic material normally reddish-brown in color.
-Ceramic sandpapers are extremely durable and hard, ideal for use with power sanders.
-This type of sandpaper could be more expensive than others, but could produce ideal results for rough sanding.
-It lasts four to six times longer than other good sandpapers.
-They are excellent when deep wood removal is required.
+Ceramic sandpapers are extremely durable and hard and are ideal for use with power sanders.
+This type of sandpaper can be more expensive than others but can produce ideal results for rough sanding.
+It lasts four to six times longer than other good sandpapers and is excellent when deep wood removal is required.

 Silicon Carbide Sandpaper

 Silicon carbide sandpaper often features a waterproof backing.
-This sandpaper, usually blue-gray or black finish, can be used on wet or dry surfaces and is ideal for polishing or using between coats of finish.
-It is less likely to clog than other sandpapers, and it provides excellent results on metal, plastic, fiberglass and other surfaces.
-Can be used with water to reduce clogging and extend abrasive life.
-Ideal for sanding metal for repainting or prior to primer coat.
+Usually blue-gray or black in color, it can be used on wet or dry surfaces and is ideal for sanding metal, sanding between coats of finish, and polishing smooth surfaces.
+It is less likely to clog than other sandpapers, and it provides excellent results on metal, plastic, and fiberglass.
+Wet-sanding with water helps to reduce clogging and extends the life of the abrasive.
+It is great for sanding metal for repainting, prior to adding a primer coat.

 Steel wool is a great material for removing sludge or rust from most surfaces before finishing.
 Steel wool is rated by a number scale to indicate coarseness.
 Grade 4 is the most coarse; grade 0000 is the finest.
 Grade 0000 is so fine it can be used to clean window glass.

 Other abrasives include diamond stones and water stones, for sharpening knife blades and other tools; scrapers (steel cutouts), for finely shaving wood; and abrasive sponges, for working in corners or on oddly shaped pieces where sandpaper can't reach.